gokselkeskin/GlideTool/Instructions.md

 best_glide_curve_fits.py shows the glide polars created by CDb and CDpro parameter pairs on the linear fit.

-general_fit.py is calculating general fits based on selected species (8 species).
+general_fit.py is calculating general fit parameters based on selected species (8 species).

 GlideTool.exe is an installer file that generates outputs based on user input and stores our dataset of birds.